BrianSipple/ofBook/chapters/game_design/chapter.md

         }

 ```

-At the same time, we are also going to send those exact same values back out to our device so we can see the numbers that the settings in our game are currently at. **[KL: You might want to make this sentence more concise, preferably not ending with "at."]** This is handy for two reasons.
-One, you get visual feedback of the current variables' values on your device.
+After we update the values in our game, we'll send them back to our device so that it can display our latest game state.
+This is handy for two reasons.
+One, you get visual feedback of the current variables's values on your device.
 Two, if you happen to land on settings that feel right in your game, you can take a screen cap on your device.
-After stopping the game, go back and change the variables to match in your code and the next time you run your program, it will start with those parameters.
+After stopping the game, go back and change the variables to match in your code, and the game will start with those parameters the next time it runs.

 To pack up all of the values in our current running game and send them back to the device every frame, we will create a variable of type `ofxOscMessage` called `sendBack`.
 When we have a string match for the address in the `ofxOscMessage m`, we just copy the arguments over to `sendBack` via the right function (in this case usually `addFloatArg`) and set the address pattern using the `setAddress` function.
 Finally, we use the built in `sendMessage` function to send the message out over OSC.